espressif/esp-idf/docs/en/hw-reference/esp32s2/user-guide-esp32-s2-kaluga-1-kit-v1.2.rst

 ==========================
-ESP32-S2-Kaluga-1 Kit v1.3
+ESP32-S2-Kaluga-1 Kit v1.2
 ==========================

 :link_to_translation:`zh_CN:[中文]`

-Older version: :doc:`user-guide-esp32-s2-kaluga-1-kit-v1.2`
+New version available: :doc:`user-guide-esp32-s2-kaluga-1-kit`

-The ESP32-S2-Kaluga-1 kit v1.3 is a development kit by Espressif that is mainly created to:
+The ESP32-S2-Kaluga-1 kit v1.2 is a development kit by Espressif that is mainly created to:

 - Demonstrate the ESP32-S2's human-computer interaction functionalities
 - Provide the users with the tools for development of human-computer interaction applications based on the ESP32-S2